 This saves valuable time in a driver’s schedule because they no longer require a dock appointment or need to sit idle during the live loading or unloading process.
 The driver simply picks up a preloaded or empty trailer, with minimal interaction from the shippers’ logistics team.

-From a shippers’ perspective, they don’t need to compensate drivers if they delay their schedules, or they lack the manpower to meet their dock appointment schedules.
+From a shippers’ perspective, they don’t need to compensate drivers if they delay their schedules, or lack the manpower to meet their dock appointment schedules.
 This increases operational efficiency, helps address labor shortages, and saves money all at the same time.

 It all sounds perfect, everyone wants to save money and increase efficiency, but it’s worth considering, when are drop trailer programs not a good idea?